KissAndRunTEB/KissAndRunTEB/README.md

 </p>

 <p align="left">
-  - Mad Gains Esport Manager (C# + .NET + WPF + threads + libraries for scraping) allows tracking match results for players and decks.
+  - Mad Gains Esport Manager (C# + .NET + WPF + multi-threading + libraries for scraping) allows tracking match results for players and decks.
 It scraps the website to get the current results of team players (currently set up for team Elder Blood and the game Gwent).
 </p>

 <p align="left">
-  - Serialomaniak (C# + .NET + WPF + threads + libraries for scraping) is an application designed to help you track your favorite shows and keep note of the last episode you watched.
+  - Serialomaniak (C# + .NET + WPF + class libraries + multi-threading + libraries for scraping) is an application designed to help you track your favorite shows and keep note of the last episode you watched.
 The app provides comprehensive information about various shows and their episodes, notifies you about new episodes, and suggests platforms where you can watch them.

 Additionally, Serialomaniak aggregates news, updates, and promotional materials from TV shows.
 It offers personalized show recommendations based on your preferences.
 Moreover, the app facilitates conversations with friends about specific episodes.
 </p>